billynothingelse/XboxUnattend/README.md

 ## What is an 'unattended' script?
 An unattended script is just a fancier name for a simple batch script.

-## Known issues
-Although there appears to be a function that will execute a script at a specified path; I have not been able to successfully call the function.
-It's an issue I haven't looked into and it is possible that the service responsible may be handling incorrectly or doesn't directly support it.

 ## References
 * https://conference.hitb.org/files/hitbsecconf2018pek/materials/D1T2%20-%20The%20Inner%20Workings%20of%20the%20Windows%20Runtime%20-%20James%20Forshaw.pdf